 Ireland is truly booming during that time of year, offering you plenty to do and see.

 Summer is also the perfect season to drive around the country.
-Enjoy a safe and convenient road trip around Ireland with longer daylight hours giving you more time for sightseeing.
+Enjoy a safe and convenient road trip around Ireland with longer hours of daylight giving you more time for sightseeing.

 If you want to visit the remote Aran Islands or even Skellig Michael, the summer is the time to plan your visit.
 Boating trips are often only available during the high season, and are always dependent on weather and sea conditions.